bwfitzpa/credit-risk-classification/README.md

 ### Info about variable that I was trying to predict
 The variable that was being predicted is loan status.
 This variable is a binary variable coded as 0 if the loan is healthy, and 1 if the loan is at a high risk of default.
 ### Stages of the machine learning process and methods used
+Two machine learning models were used

+## Results
+### Machine learning model using logistic regression
+-Accuracy
+-Precision
+-Recall

+### Machine learning model using logistic regression and oversampling